MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_wfactivitycomp.md

  If you do not specify a PSConnectionURI, you can use the PSUseSSL, PSComputerName, PSPort, and PSApplicationName parameters to specify the PSConnectionURI values.

  Valid values for the Transport segment of the URI are HTTP and HTTPS.
 If you specify a connection URI with a Transport segment, but do not specify a port, the session is created with standards ports: 80 for HTTP and 443 for HTTPS.
-To use the default ports for [!INCLUDE[wps_2](../Token/wps_2_md.md)] remoting, specify port 5985 for HTTP or 5986 for HTTPS.
+To use the default ports for Windows PowerShell remoting, specify port 5985 for HTTP or 5986 for HTTPS.

  \-PSCredential \<PSCredential\>